10 Popular Must-Try Local Food in Perlis, Malaysia

 This beautiful and colourful rice dish is a salad of nutritional and healing tropical herbs and aromatic spices.
 Leaves and fruits from plants such as putat, sekuntut, selo, mentalun, noni and cemumar are shredded into tiny pieces before being mixed into rice that has been cooked.
 Dried fish is usually added to give saltiness to the dish.

-Delicious and nutritious Nasi Ulam from Perlis
+Delicious and nutritious Nasi Ulam that can be discovered in Perlis

 Sira Belinggai